danialafjeh/Project-4-Online-Pharmacy-Website/README.md

 * 📦 Viewing and managing all registered orders
 * ✏️ Editing and deleting website data
 * 🔑 Access to the full Django administration panel
+* 💠 Admin dashboard is Django's admin panel but with fully customized looking

 ## 💻 Technologies Used